Chia-Network/chia-docs/docs/academy/chialisp/chialisp-intro.md

 :::tip Question 1 - Subtraction

-What is a chialisp puzzle for subtracting two arguments?
+What is a Chialisp puzzle for subtracting two arguments?

 :::